Brighton Parish, New Brunswick

-Brighton is a civil parish in Carleton County, New Brunswick, Canada, northeast of Woodstock, extending from the eastern bank of the Saint John River to the York County line.
-It comprised (before 2023) one town and two local service districts, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Brighton is a geographic parish in Carleton County, New Brunswick, Canada, northeast of Woodstock, extending from the eastern bank of the Saint John River to the York County line.

+Prior to the 2023 governance reform, for governance purposes it was comprised one town and two local service districts, all of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Brighton Parish included all of the civil parish except the town of Hartland.
+The Census subdivision of Brighton Parish included all of the geographic parish except the town of Hartland.

 Origin of name

 The origin of the parish's name is not certain.

 History

 Brighton was erected in 1830 within York County from all of Wakefield Parish east of the channel of the Saint John River.
 It contained parts of modern Bright, Northampton, Peel, and Southampton Parishes.